 Editing Notes

-The Pianoroll, Score and Drum editors not only can select a part of a track (like an audio editor), they can select or add notes as well.
-You can use this to correct the odd mistake, but you can also use it to build tracks from scratch.
+The Pianoroll, Score and Drum editors can not only select parts of a track (like an audio editor), they can also select or add notes.
+You can use this to correct mistakes or to build tracks from scratch.

 The Pianoroll, Score and Drum editors share many common properties: